 Here Are The Steps I Took in Detail

-I’m laying out the path I took, even though I realize your path will look way different.
-If you’re less interested in how I did it and would rather just hear about how you can do it, skip down a section.
+(I’m laying out the path I took, even though I realize your path will look way different.
+If you’re less interested in how I did it and would rather just hear about how you can do it, skip down a section.)

-If you look closely, you’ll notice that “buy a microphone” or “learn how to use audio editing software” is nowhere on this list.
+You may have noticed that “buy a microphone” or “learn how to use audio editing software” is nowhere on this list.
 Fortunately, I just happened to have had a hobby (podcasting) that gave me a head start in those areas.

 Want to Be a Voice Actor?

 Here are a few steps I recommend you take if you’re interested in pursuing a career in voice over.
 These are the Cliff’s notes.
-If you want to be overwhelmed with information or prefer to try your hand at getting jobs without getting a coach, just skip to step 3.
-But I wouldn’t be where I am today without Alyson, so I highly recommend getting a coach.

 - Listen to your coach.
 No really, your coach will be able to tell you what your next steps should be.
 At some point, you’ll need to make a demo and start auditioning and/or marketing your services.
 Your coach will let you know when you’re ready and will make suggestions for getting started.
 He or she can also help you with acquiring all of the equipment you’ll need for your new career.

 - If you want to go rogue and just get out there and see what happens, check out this guide to getting started in voice over without a coach, available on my website.
 It includes microphone recommendations and other helpful resources.
 But remember, you’re much more likely to get the most out of your investment if you hire a reputable professional who is familiar with the industry to guide you.

 - Listen to commercials.
 Or audiobooks, or e-learning programs, or whatever it is you want to voice.
 I used to hate listening to radio commercials in the car.
 Now, I’ll actually change the station when music comes on so that I can study the commercials!